 We are processing the following personal data:

-Name, address and contact details of the applicant, objectors and other relevant parties.
+Name, address and contact details of the applicant, objectors and other relevant parties

 Personal data is required to process and make appropriate contact regarding the Stopping Up Application.
 It may also be used to contact to ask your participant in user research/feedback on the application process.